kristelle97/MooneLandingPage/src/blog/posts/pcos-and-hormonal-disorders/insulin-resistance-in-pcos.md

 ---
-title: "The Role of Insulin Resistance in PCOS and Women's Health"
+title: The Role of Insulin Resistance in PCOS and Women's Health
-description: "Explore the connection between insulin resistance, PCOS, and women's health, including causes, symptoms, and management strategies."
+description: Explore the connection between insulin resistance, PCOS, and women's health, including causes, symptoms, and management strategies.
 layout: post.njk
 date: 2024-06-09
+thumbnail: /img/posts/the-role-of-insulin-resistance-in-pcos-and-women's-health.png
+alt: Illustration for The Role of Insulin Resistance in PCOS and Women's Health
 ---

 # The Role of Insulin Resistance in PCOS and Women's Health